COVID-19 pandemic in Vatican City: March 2020

 On 5 March 2020, the COVID-19 pandemic reached Vatican City with the diagnosis of "an external individual who had attended the outpatient clinics" for a pre-employment medical exam.
 The patient was later identified as a priest who had arrived from one of Italy's "red zones", that is, the municipalities under the strictest quarantine regimen.
 Five people who were in contact with the patient were quarantined as a precaution.

 On 8 March, the Angelus was offered via livestreaming from the Pope's private library.
 The Vatican Museums were closed from 8 March to 3 April.

 On 10 March, a day after Italy ordered restrictions on travel, the Holy See, "in coordination with measures introduced by Italian authorities", closed Saint Peter's Square and St. Peter's Basilica to tourists from 10 March to 3 April.

 On 11 March, the Pope offered a virtual general audience for the first time.

 On 16 March, Francis left Vatican City to visit two churches in Rome.
-At the Basilica of St. Mary Major, he pray before the Byzantine icon known as Salus Populi Romani, which Pope Gregory I carried in procession in 593 praying for an end to the Plague of Justinian.
+At the Basilica of St. Mary Major, he prayed before the Byzantine icon known as Salus Populi Romani, which Pope Gregory I carried in procession in 593 praying for an end to the Plague of Justinian.
 He then walked a half mile to San Marcello al Corso to pray before a crucifix regarded by Catholics as miraculous.
 It was carried in procession during the plague of 1522.

 On 23 March, the Pope's visit to Malta scheduled for 31 May was canceled.

 On 24 March, the Holy See confirmed it knew of 4 cases, adding to that announced earlier 3 employees: 2 who work for the Vatican Museums and 1 who works in the shipping office.

 On 25 March, the Holy See newspaper L'Osservatore Romano suspended the production of its printed edition because Italy's restrictions made printing and distribution impossible.
 It continues to publish online.

 On 27 March, Pope Francis delivered a special Urbi et Orbi blessing in an empty Saint Peter's Square praying for the end of coronavirus pandemic before the San Marcello al Corso's miraculous crucifix which was brought there from its usual location two days earlier.

 On 28 March, the Holy See confirmed 2 more cases, bringing the total to 6 cases.
 One was an official of the Secretariat of State who lives at Domus Sanctae Marthae, the Pope's residence.
 He was the first patient identified as a Vatican resident.
 The second new case was a Vatican employee who works with the resident in question.
 Some 170 other residents and close contacts were tested and their results were negative.